open-education-hub/operating-systems/content/chapters/app-interact/lab/content/arena.md

 ![os-cloud](../media/os_cloud_networking.svg)

 All the traffic coming from the virtual machines passes through the `br0` interface.
-So, in order to make the internet work, al we have to do is a simple `NAT`, with a command like:
+So, in order to make the internet work, all we have to do is a simple `NAT`, with a command like:

 ```console
 root@8333e5cefb0d:/app# iptables -t nat -A POSTROUTING -s 192.168.0.0/24 -j MASQUERADE
 ```

-Now the virtual machines should have internet access:
+Now, the virtual machines should have internet access:

 ```console
 root@8333e5cefb0d:/app# ssh root@192.168.0.2